hauleth/hauleth/content/post/writing-vim-plugin.md

 The main differences are:

-- special case for empty command, it will just open an empty buffer,
+- Special case for empty command, it will just open an empty buffer,
-- use of `is#` instead of `==`,
+- Use of `is#` instead of `==`,
-- use of `:h execute()` instead of `:redir`.
+- Use of `:h execute()` instead of `:redir`.

-As it is quite self-contained and (let's be honest) too specific for `$MYVIMRC` we can can extract it to its own location in `plugin/scratch.vim`, but to do so properly we need one additional thing, a command to prevent the script from being loaded twice:
+As it is quite self-contained and (let's be honest) too specific for `$MYVIMRC` we can extract it to its own location in `plugin/scratch.vim`.
+To do so properly we need one additional thing, a command to prevent the script from being loaded
+twice:

 ```vim
 if exists('g:loaded_scratch')